 Victoria Harbour is a must – it offers spectacular views of the impressive skyline of Hong Kong Island and you will definitely like it!
 If you get a chance, hop on the Star Ferry for an iconic trip from Kowloon to Hong Kong Island.
 This offers a great views and fantastic photo opportunities.

-Victoria Peak and Peak Tram
+3. Go to Victoria Peak on the Peak Tram

 Take the Peak Tram from Central district to Victoria Peak.
 The Peak Tram is a funicular railway which carries both tourists and residents to the upper levels of Hong Kong Island.
 Although you can get a bus or taxi to Victoria Peak, jumping on the Peak Tram is an experience you won’t forget.
 Once at the top, you are welcomed by spectacular scenes.
 For even better experience, I went to the Peak Tower’s sky terrace to enjoy these unforgettable views of Hong Kong.

-Nan Lian Garden and Chi Lin Nunnery
+4. Discover Nan Lian Garden and Chi Lin Nunnery

 To get away from the crows of Kowloon, I would strongly recommend visiting the Nan Lian Garden – a Chinese classical garden with amazing bonsai trees and huge Koi carp fish.